 Law enforcement agencies have experimented with the use of scopolamine as a kind of “truth serum.”
 However, it was reportedly ineffective for getting reliable information.
 Also, in experiments by law enforcement it didn’t really cause people to follow suggestions or fall into a “zombie-like” state.”

-3. Is it really so common?
+3. Is “Devil’s Breath” really so common?

 The U.S. State Department stated that “unofficial estimates put the annual scopolamine incidents in Colombia at approximately 50,000.”
 However, scopolamine has a short life span in the human body – only around 12 hours.
 So, this makes is difficult to collect reliable statistics.

-Also, if you use the 50,000 number, that is only about 0.1 percent of the population of Colombia at about 50 million.
+If you use the 50,000 number, that is only about 0.1 percent of the population of Colombia at about 50 million.
 So, that is approximately 1 out of 1,000 people.
 In addition, according to ACN, about 20 percent of hospital admissions for poisoning in Bogotá are due to this drug.

 But more commonly used drugs are cheaper benzodiazepine drugs like valium and Xanax.
 A study by ACN in Bogotá found that out of nearly 1,000 patients admitted for scopolamine poisoning, 43.7 percent had benzodiazepine drugs in their system and only 12.5 percent had scopolamine in their system.

-Avoiding Scopolamine Incidents
+Avoiding Scopolamine (Devil’s Breath) Incidents

 The U.S. Embassy recommends that American citizens adhere to the following recommendations to minimize the likelihood of being victimized by scopolamine while in Colombia: